bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 This second block shows the COMPSs version detected, the name of the file containing the execution profile of the application, and the ``mainEntity`` detected (i.e. the source file that contains the main method from the COMPSs application).
-Besides, it reports how many input and output data assets have been detected automatically by the COMPSs runtime, and the time it took to run that analysis (i.e. the dataprovenance.log processing time).
+Besides, it reports how many input and output data assets have been detected automatically by the COMPSs runtime, and the time it took to run its analysis (i.e. the dataprovenance.log processing time).

 .. code-block:: console